intecture/api/README.md

 - [core](core/) - The core API that does all the heavy lifting
 - [bindings](bindings/) - Rust FFI and language bindings
-- [proj](proj/) - Helpers and boilerplate to use in your Intecture projects
+- [proj](proj/) - Helpers and boilerplate for building Intecture projects
 - [agent](agent/) - Tiny daemon that exposes the core API as a service (for your hosts!)